vidulum/documentation/docs/getting-started/mainnet.md

 **NOTE: _When you generate wallet in last line you will have line full of random words.
 This is mnemonic seed (allows to restore wallet).
 Write that down and keep safe_**

-Once that is done you shoudl see your node listed here: https://explorers.vidulum.app/vidulum/staking
+Once that is done you should see your node listed here: https://explorers.vidulum.app/vidulum/staking

-JOIN VIDULUM DISCORD WHERE YOU CAN CHAT WITH COMMUNITY AND OTHER VALIDATORS https://discord.gg/hne7Ccq